Best daily deals

 From the shape to the feature set, and even down to the model name, the Samsung Galaxy Buds 2 Pro shares a lot with the Samsung Galaxy Buds 2.
 Samsung’s confusingly similar product names can make anyone question whether they’re choosing the right earbuds.
 To clear it all up, let’s examine these active noise canceling (ANC) wireless earbuds side by side to see which is right for you.

-Editor’s note: this post was updated on October 14, 2023, to add the Samsung Galaxy Buds FE to alternatives.
+Editor’s note: this post was updated on November 7, 2024, to add a section on the Galaxy Buds3 Pro and adjust some formatting.

 The Galaxy Buds 2 Pro and Galaxy Buds 2 are both for Samsung phone owners.
 You can still use the earbuds with an Android phone and enjoy most features, but Samsung users get exclusive access to stuff like proprietary Bluetooth codecs, Wireless PowerShare, automatic device switching, and more. iPhone owners can also use the Galaxy Buds 2 series, but we don’t recommend it.
 There’s no iOS app support for either set of buds on an iPhone.
 Instead, you’re better off with a pair of AirPods Pro (1st generation) buds or some of the best AirPods Pro alternatives.